Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 OAuth2 and 2FA authentication

-Separate app passwords for Outlook, Yahoo, and SendGrid
+Separate app passwords for Outlook, Yahoo and SendGrid

 Implemented principles: